lheimbach1/MaederHeimbach/MaxwellWave/docs/src/index.md

 $$\vec{v}\left(\vec{r},t\right) = \frac{\partial}{\partial t} \vec{E}\left(\vec{r},t\right)$$

 ## $\chi^3$ Nonlinear Lossy Problem
-We choose for the second problem setting a more general setting such that third harmonic effects can be captured by the simulation, for this we assumse these constitutive relations:<br />
+We choose for the second problem a more general setting such that third harmonic effects can be captured by the simulation.
+We assume the following constitutive relations:<br />

 $$p_0\left(\vec{r},t\right) = 0$$